 ― O_o-O_O-o_O (jjjusten), Wednesday, 22 May 2013 20:28 (four years ago) Permalink

 your mom put an ad in the newspaper to get rid of you....?

-― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Wednesday, 22 May 2013 22:08 (three years ago) Permalink
+― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Wednesday, 22 May 2013 22:08 (four years ago) Permalink

 think we found one. theyre willing to take little dude for just 2 days a week, and one of the prime teachers/kid wranglers is the sister of a dude i have known for years (and who i have hung out with along w/her brother). i have to admit that the almost factory vibe of these places is a little unnerving - like the people were all super awesome, but yknow room with 15 cribs or whatever just sets off all those distopian sci fi freakouts even thow i get it.

 the number one issue is that they don't confirm placement more than 30 days in advance? which seems fucking crazy to me.

 ― O_o-O_O-o_O (jjjusten), Wednesday, 29 May 2013 18:21 (four years ago) Permalink